imb/fctx/doc/usr/source/clapi_fct.rst

 .. c:type:: fctcl_init_t

    Use this structure to initialize your options.
 The structure is usually initialized as part of a listing of command line options.
-Each filed is described below.
+Each field is described below.

    .. c:member:: char const * long_opt